mikeizbicki/ucr-cs100/tutorials/DataStructures/README.md

 }
 ```

 There also exist priority queues (still `#include <queue>` but declared as `priority_queue<Typename> pq;`) which instead of just pushing to the back, `push()` calls the function `push_back()` of the object being pushed then calls `push_heap` (all inside of the original `push()` function) to reorder the priority queue.
 So instead of popping the very first thing pushed, what is popped is the item with the highest priority based on the container.
-So for an example where the container is an int the object with the highest priority would be the highest number.
+So for an example where the container is an int, the object with the highest priority would be the highest number.
 Much like stacks, queues are used in operating systems.
 Except queues are used more with process scheduling.

 ### Vector

 Vectors are the go-to answer whenever a simple array is needed but the size is not known at initialization.
 Internally, a vector is a dynamically allocated array that reallocates more memory when a new element is pushed but requires more space.
 As stated above in the "List" section, vectors perform efficiently with random access but inefficiently when inserting or removing items.
-One thing to note with vectors are their ability to change their size or capacity.
+One thing to note with vectors is their ability to change their size or capacity.
 Capacity refers to the amount of memory allocated to the array; size refers to the number of elements in the vector.
-Vectors are nice in their simplicity and that they cover the basic needs of many situations.
+Vectors are nice in their simplicity and in that they cover the basic needs of many situations.

 ```
 #include <vector>    //vector example is a bit too easy, just treat it as